 For permanent shade solutions, pergolas are a safe bet.
 This type of shade is permanent, assembled and installed with an open roof system.

 If you’re looking for something that can complement your architectural garden style, pergolas are the way!
-They’re a popular choice, too, when it comes to enhancing a garden’s visual appeal.
+They’re a popular choice, too, when it comes to decorating your space with garden rooms.

 Keep in mind, though, that pergolas offer broken shade (partial shade).
 But this can be filled in by adding a fabric, e.g. patio curtains as a cover.